rhomobile/rhoconnect-adapters/README.md

 ### Generating CRM Application without pre-built source adapters

 In some cases, it is necessary to generate an application without any standard sources.
-For this purpose, the **\-\-bare** option can be used to generate just the application's skeleton.
+For this purpose, use the `\-\-bare` option to generate just the application's skeleton.

 	rhocrm app <app_name> <CRM-backend> --bare

 ### Generating CRM source adapters for the Rhocrm application

-Once the application is created, it is possible to generate the desired source adapters based on the CRM objects by typing the following command in the Rhocrm application directory:
+Once you create your Rhocrm application, you can generate the desired source adapters based on the CRM objects by typing the following command in your Rhocrm application directory:

 	rhocrm source <CRM-object-name> <CRM-backend>